NibiruChain/ts-sdk/packages/nibijs/docs/interfaces/Chain.md

 # Interface: Chain

-Specifies chain information for all endpoints a node exposes such as the gRPC server, Tendermint RPC endpoint, and REST server.
+Specifies chain information for all endpoints a Nibiru node exposes such as the gRPC server, Tendermint RPC endpoint, and REST server.

 **`See`**